Azure/aks-engine-azurestack/docs/topics/addpool.md

 k8s-newpool1-26196714-vmss000002    NotReady    v1.19.1    Ubuntu 18.04.5 LTS    5.4.0-1025-azure
 ```

 Note: you may also use the VMSS API directly (either via the `az` CLI or the Azure portal web UI) to scale out the new pools.
-The advantage of using `aks-engine scale` to do so is that you will get immediate signal if, for any reason, the new VMs did not come online successfully as Kubernetes nodes.
+The advantage of using `aks-engine-azurestack scale` to do so is that you will get immediate signal if, for any reason, the new VMs did not come online successfully as Kubernetes nodes.

 Now that we have equivalent node capacity for our new pool compared to our original pool (note: "capacity equivalence" may be a little more complicated if, as part of a process like this one, you change the VM SKU of the new pool as compared to the original pool; YMMV.) we can cordon + drain the original nodes and rely upon the Kubernetes layer to re-schedule workloads to the new nodes (note: this will require you to really ensure your workload scheduling configuration as pertains to the way your nodes are labeled, tainted, etc, makes sense and that your production workload specifications adhere to that configuration schema).